yanliang12/cheque_detection/README.md

 **Test with a negative case**

-as a negative example, you can downloand a non-cheque image, say, my  campus photo, by
+as a negative example, you can downloand a non-cheque image, say, my lovely campus photo, by

 > wget https://www.ilwindia.com/wp-content/uploads/2019/08/Heriot-Watt-University-Dubai-1.jpg